The switch

 }

-These examples are meant to show how to use the Switch conditional.
-It does not mean that it is the best way to solve the problems they address.
-Usually, there are better alternatives.
+These examples are intended to show how to use the Switch conditional.
+It does not mean that it is the best way to solve the problem they address.
+Normally, there are better alternatives.